Zettlr/zettlr-docs/docs/en/first-time-users/workspaces.md

 * **Reading Notes**: One workspace for all your reading notes.
 Whenever you read a paper, book, or other resource, you should take notes, and by having one “Reading Notes” folder, you ensure that all your notes with actual sources are contained within this one folder.
 * **Lecture Notes**: As a student, you will frequently visit lectures outside your core curriculum.
 This could be a place to collect all notes from this.
 This also includes workshops, etc.
 * **Campus**: If you are active in the student life of your university or college (which we recommend ;), you could create a campus workspace with subfolders for every activity (e.g., for student radio, a sports club, reading circles, and so on).

+!!! tip

+	What we mean by "namespacing" is that your computer and Zettlr will both sort folders based on their names.
+This makes sorting projects that you do over time very simple if you follow a simple rule.
+If you prepend the date of your project to its folder in the form of year-month-day (or year-1/2 for semesters), this means that all projects from the same year will appear together, then all from the same month (or semester), and so on.
+This may seem odd at first, you will thank us later when you have a few dozen projects and can almost without looking find the correct folder when you search for it.

 ### For PhD-Students